Two ways to fix the Amazon “High Pricing Errors” that drive every FBA seller insane.

 To this layperson, influencing pricing behavior of merchants feels like an open-shut case of price fixing.
 Anyone?

-You’re told to simply click “reactivate” to verify the price you set was not a mistake, and
+You’re told to simply click “reactivate” to verify the price you set was not a mistake, and Amazon will reactivate your listing.

 In practice, this doesn’t work.